Constitution & By-Laws

 HRBMP is a non-profit network of communicators organized exclusively for charitable and educational purposes, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations under section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code.
 The organization is dedicated to:

-- Monitoring media to promote best practices and advocating for improvement regarding coverage of the African-American community and black diaspora, fairness in the workplace for African-American journalists and meaningful opportunities and promotion for black journalists in the career field
+- Monitoring media to promote best practices and advocating for improvement regarding coverage of the African-American community and Black Diaspora.
+As well as promote fairness in the workplace, meaningful opportunities and promotion for African-American Journalists and Media Related professionals.

 ARTICLE III – MEMBERSHIP

-HRBMP shall be composed of print and broadcast journalists, social media managers, content providers, public relations specialists, communication educators, other media-related professionals and students interested in pursuing media-related careers.
+HRBMP shall be composed of Print and Broadcast Journalists, Social Media Managers, Content Providers, Public Relations Specialists, Communication Educators, other media-related professionals and students interested in pursuing media-related careers.
 In compliance with the National Association of Black Journalists affiliation guidelines, two-thirds of the membership must be eligible for NABJ membership (full, associate and/or student).
-Applicants may be denied membership by the Executive Committee as recommended by the Membership chairperson.
-Race shall not be considered or a factor in determining eligibility for membership.
+Applicants may be denied membership decided upon by the Board of Directors as recommended by the Membership Chairperson.
+Race shall not be considered a factor in determining eligibility for membership.

 Section 1 – Full Membership

-Professionals working in media-related fields (as per Article III) employed full-time are eligible for full membership in HRBMP with voting privileges.
+Professionals working in media-related fields (as per Article III) employed full-time are eligible for full membership.
+Academic Professionals researching or teaching journalism are also eligible to become full members in HRBMP with voting privileges.

 Section 2 – Associate Membership